Glencree Centre for Peace and Reconciliation

+History

 Military Road and Glencree Barracks, the early 1800's

 In late 1803, five barracks were built along Military Road to ensure it would not fall into local insurgent hands or to foreign enemies.
 The barracks at Glencree was one of the smaller of these buildings, designed to accommodate a captain and 100 soldiers.
 When it was completed in 1806, it housed 75 military men.
 Some £26,000 had been invested in the five barracks which, like Military Road, became wholly obsolete in 1815 when the Napoleonic Wars ended.

 St. Kevin's Reformatory School, 1850 to 1940

 In the 1850s, Ireland was recovering from the Great Famine.
 Poverty and deprivation were widespread, and young people and children suffered greatly.
 In desperation, many of them fell foul of the law.
 A high increase in the juvenile 'crime' of stealing food or vagrancy saw prison numbers increase leading to a public outcry.

 The British government responded by passing the Irish Reformatory Schools Act in 1858, extending to Ireland the system that prevailed in England.
 Lord Powerscourt, owner of the land at Glencree, offered a lease on the abandoned barracks.

-The religious order, the Oblates of Mary Immaculate, agreed to establish St. Kevin’s Reformatory on the site.
+The religious order, the Oblates of Mary Immaculate, agreed to establish St. Kevin's Reformatory on the site.
 The first superior, Fr.
 Francis Lynch, took over Glencree in 1858 and rebuilt the property to house up to 300 boys.
-They toiled hard to reclaim and cultivate more than 100 acres of land surrounding the Reformatory.
+They toiled hard to reclaim and cultivate more than 100 acres of land surrounding the reformatory.
 The boys received some basic education and skills training in the school and workshops built on the site.
 Fr.
 Lynch also assembled a 50-strong brass, fife and drum band and choir that played for the local community and at competitions around the country.

 The reformatory closed it doors in 1940, when the staff and boys moved to Daingean Industrial School, County Offaly.
 The complex then served for a brief time as an Oblate novitiate before passing into the ownership of the Minister of Supply.